 Your colon is vital to your digestive health — so when a condition affects this important organ, it can be disruptive to your life, and in some cases, life-threatening.
 While treatments like medication can often help relieve symptoms, sometimes surgery is the best option for your long-term wellness.

-Our Board Certified Surgeons at East Arkansas Medical Group’s Surgical Clinics specialize in colectomy, a procedure to remove all or part of your colon.
+Our Board Certified Surgeon at East Arkansas Medical Group’s Surgical Clinics specializes in colectomy, a procedure to remove all or part of your colon.
 For many patients, especially those with chronic conditions, colectomy can make a significant difference in their quality of life.

-Our surgeons are trained in the most minimally invasive laparoscopic techniques, which may offer you significantly less pain, fewer complications and a faster recovery.
+Our surgeon is trained in the most minimally invasive laparoscopic techniques, which may offer you significantly less pain, fewer complications and a faster recovery.

 Why Colectomy is Used

 The colon is part of the body's digestive system, which removes and processes nutrients from foods and helps pass waste from the body.
 Colectomy, also called bowel resection, is performed to treat and prevent conditions that impact the colon, such as: